 Being a habitual saver is one of the best ways to save towards retirement.
-If you’re not familiar with the term, it simply means someone that is a regular saver, and saves ‘habitually.’
+If you’re not familiar with the term, it simply means someone that is a regular saver and saves ‘habitually.’

 Saving and budgeting takes a little bit of dedication and time to get right, but the development of good savings habits can become second nature over time and may help make a real difference for your financial future.